 If Start on power-up is checked, the HydroScat will begin logging each time power is applied.
 Note, however that this setting is only relevant after all power sources, including internal batteries, are turned off.
-For HydroScats with internal batteries (i.e. most HydroScats), you must intentionally disable the batteries (see section 7.4) for this to take effect.
+For HydroScats with internal batteries (i.e. most HydroScats), this only affects what happens after you intentionally disable the batteries (see section 7.4).